hjkwonispl/tgw/README.md

 Age Estimation using Trainable Gabor Wavelet Layers in a Convolutional Neural Network
 ======================
 This page provide source code of paper
-'Human Age Estimation Using Trainable Gabor Wavelet'
+'Age Estimation using Trainable Gabor Wavelet Layers in a Convolutional Neural Network'

 ## Requirements